bstefanescu/qutejs/web/doc/docs/templates.md

 1. In a `.jsq` file.
 This is a `javascript` file that contains one or more `JSQ` templates.
 It should use a `.jsq` extension and the file mime-type is `text/jsq`.  \
 The template definitions contained inside a `.jsq` file are compiled at build time into `javascript` functions and registered at runtime against the current `Qute` instance.   \
-Templates are nested in top-level `x-tag` tags to isolate from the surrounding javascript code.
+A Template is nested in a top-level `q:template` tag to isolate it from the surrounding javascript code.

 2. Inlined in an HTML file.
 In that case the template is compiled at runtime and you must load the `qute-dev.js` library.  \
 This method **should not be used in production environments**.  \